 - 1 cup of farro grain, rinsed

 - 2 tablespoon extra virgin olive oil, divided

 - ⅓ cup feta cheese

 - Prep the squash: Preheat oven to 400 degrees.
 Cut the squash in half, and lay them flesh side up.
 Scoop out the seeds — I like to use an ice cream scooper.
-Sprinkle 1 tsp of the oil over the squash flesh.
+Sprinkle 1 teaspoon of the oil over the squash flesh.
 Place the squash flesh side down on a baking sheet and place in the oven.
 The squash will take about 40 minutes to roast at 400.

 - Prep the garlic: Cut the root end off the head of garlic, exposing the bottom of the garlic cloves.
-Drizzle exposed cloves with 1 tsp of the olive oil.
+Drizzle exposed cloves with 1 teaspoon of the olive oil.
 Wrap the garlic in aluminum foil, place on the baking sheet next to the squash in the oven.

 - Cook the farro as the squash roasts.
 Bring the water to a boil, then add the farro grain.
 Simmer covered on medium low heat until the water has been absorbed, about 20 minutes.
 Get the mushroom mixture going as the farro cooks.